BLCM/modding-web/_pages/bl3writing.md

 Here's some of the main pages you'll want to look into:

 - [Accessing BL3 Data](https://github.com/BLCM/BLCMods/wiki/Accessing-Borderlands-3-Data) -
-  Since we don't have something like BLCMM for BL3 modding, one of the bigger challenges is having game data to work with.
+  Since we don't have something like OpenBLCMM for BL3 modding, one of the bigger challenges is having game data to work with.
 This page details all of our currently-known ways of pulling information from the game, which will be a great help in figuring out what to change in the game.